Juniper/ruby-junos-ez-stdlib/docs/Providers/Users.md

 Manages the on-target configured users, located under Junos `[edit system login]` stanza.

+# RESOURCE NAME SELECTOR

+The *name* selector is the user-name String.

 # PROPERTIES

   - `:class` - String, The user priviledge class (like "read-only", or "super-user")